 Check your drinking water.
-Contact the Evansville Water and Sewer Utility to find out if you have a lead service line connected to your home.
-You may also use EPA's tool to help identify service line materials in your home.
-The tool is available at www.epa.gov/ground-water-and-drinking-water/protect-your-tap-quick-check-lead.
+To look at your home's service line material status, view EWSU's Service Line inventory on the state website by following the link at ewsu.com/LeadSafety.
+You may also use EPA's Protect Your Tap: A Quick Check for Lead tool to help identify service line materials in your home.
+The tool is available at www.epa.gov/ground-water-and-drinking-water/protect-your-tap-quick-check.
 You can test your tap water - if there is lead in it, you can take steps to reduce or eliminate exposure.